lwmlyy/SREF/README.md

 $ python -c "import nltk; nltk.download('wordnet')"
 ```

-We use WordNet-3.0 for the entire experiments.
+We use WordNet-3.0 for the entire experiment.
 NOTE: the online version of WordNet is the latest version-3.1, which returns different results from those from WordNet-3.0 from python.

 The basic sense representations are learned from BERT<sub>LARGE_CASED</sub>, so download it with the following code: